 Every litigant, when he or she goes to attend court, is aware that there is less than 10 percent chance of the proceedings taking place.
 Again I will quote from a judgment of Hon’ble Supreme Court ‘Ramrameshwari Devi and Ors.
 Versus Nirmala Devi and Ors.
 [CIVIL APPEAL NOS.
 4912-4913 OF 2011]’:

+It is abundantly clear from the facts and circumstances of this case that the appellants have seriously created obstacles at every stage during the course of the trial and virtually prevented the court from proceeding with the suit.
+This is a typical example of how an ordinary suit moves in our courts.
+Some cantankerous and unscrupulous litigants on one ground or the other do not permit the courts to proceed further in the matter.
 The learned Amicus Curiae has taken great pains in giving details of how the case has proceeded in the trial court by reproducing the entire court orders of 1992 suit.
 In order to properly comprehend the functioning of the trial courts, while dealing with civil cases, we deem it appropriate to reproduce the order sheets of 1992 suit.
-This is a typical example of how a usual civil trial proceeds in our courts.
-The credibility of entire judiciary is at stake unless effective remedial steps are taken without further loss of time.
+This is a typical example of how usual civil trial proceeds in our courts.
+The credibility of the entire judiciary is at stake unless effective remedial steps are taken without further loss of time.
 Though original litigation and the appeal which commenced from 1977 but in order to avoid expanding the scope of these appeals, we are dealing only with the second litigation which commenced in 1992.
-The order sheets of the suit of 1992 are reproduced as under :-

 Proceedings of Suit – 1992

 - 17.01.1992 Summons to Defendants on plaintiff and RC

 - 28.02.1992 Fresh summons to Defendants 1 & 2.
 Defendant No. 3 refused service.
 Proceeded ex-parte